Piwigo/piwigo-openstreetmap/README.md

 Syncronize the GeoTag to see the geo possition appear on the photo page.

-Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-openstreetmap/wiki)
+Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-openstreetmap/wiki) for additional information.

 Support
 -----